-Pre-writing and Handwriting Skills
+Pre-writing and handwriting skills

 This page looks at pre-writing skills which are the first step in a child learning to write.
-It also includes videos which talk you through the steps of how a child learns develops their handwriting skills
+It also includes videos which talk you through the steps of how a child develops their handwriting skills

 Pre-writing Skills